adrih1/Ecole42/PostCommonCore/RainFall/level2/walkthrough.md

 ```

 We see in the program that the buffer is later copied inside a strdup.
-This function use malloc which stores the memory in ... the heap.
+This function use malloc which stores the memory on the heap.

 ```bash